mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/undo_history.rst

 Start merging time
     The amount of seconds required to consider a group of strokes to be worth one undo step.
 Group time
     According to this parameter -- groups are made.
-Every stroke is put into the same group till two consecutive strokes have a time gap of more than T seconds.
+Every stroke is put into the same group until two consecutive strokes have a time gap of more than T seconds.
 Then a new group is started.
 Split strokes.
-    A user may want to keep the ability of Undoing/Redoing his last N strokes.
+    A user may want to keep the ability of Undoing/Redoing his/her last N strokes.
 Once N is crossed -- the earlier strokes are merged into the group's first stroke.